aws-samples/load-test-for-emr-on-eks/README.md

   </tr>
 </table>

-### 1. To use Amazon Managed Prometheus and Amazon Managed Grafana, please follow the below links:
+### 1. Monitor Load Testing with Amazon Managed Prometheus and Amazon Managed Grafana

+#### 1.1 Set up AMP & AMG follow based on this git repo
-Please aware, `./infra-provision.sh` has involved prometheus on eks and also Amazon Managed Prometheus by default.
+Please aware, `./infra-provision.sh` has included prometheus on eks and also Amazon Managed Prometheus by default.
 Thus, please just follow the below guidence to set up Amazon Managed Grafana:
 <details>
 <summary>Here are the steps to use Amazon Managed Grafana </summary>